 ShareGate now allows you to contact owners of inactive teams and groups directly in Microsoft Teams so they can take action, using ShareGate’s chatbot.

 This means that once a team or group is no longer active, the chatbot will automatically message the respective owner(s) directly in Teams to see what should be done.
 That way you have the flexibility to choose the method that you think will work best for your organization: via email or chatbot.

 Manage inactive teams and groups using the inactive detection policy

-Whether you recently started using ShareGate Apricot or you’re an OG user, you might be asking yourself: ‘Wait a minute, what’s the inactive detection policy again?’
+Whether you recently started using ShareGate or you’re an OG user, you might be asking yourself: ‘Wait a minute, what’s the inactive detection policy again?’
 Don’t worry, we got you!